 BDP Quadrangle and PARTISANS propose 66-storey Toronto tower

-A proposed mixed-use building designed by collaborating architects BDP Quadrangle and PARTISANS for H&R REIT could rise 66 storeys above Toronto’s financial district, directly adjacent to King Station on the TTC’s Yonge subway line.
+A proposed mixed-use building designed by collaborating architects BDP Quadrangle and PARTISANS for H&R REIT would rise 66 storeys above Toronto’s financial district, directly adjacent to King Station on the TTC’s Yonge subway line.

-“With this rezoning application, we are proposing to redevelop the site with a new landmark commercial-residential building; a building that will provide a significant architectural contribution to this section of Yonge Street, one of the city’s iconic destinations and most important thoroughfares,” says the developers.
+“With this rezoning application, we are proposing to redevelop the site with a new landmark commercial-residential building—a building that will provide a significant architectural contribution to this section of Yonge Street, one of the city’s iconic destinations and most important thoroughfares,” says the developers.